Bi-intermediate logics of trees and co-trees: Introduction

 (here, $\lnot \varphi$ and $\si \varphi$ are shorthands for $\varphi \to \bot$ and $\top\gets \varphi$, respectively).
 Accordingly, logics in $\Lambda(\lc)$ exhibit a certain balance between the classical and intuitionistic behavior of negation connectives.

 The main contributions of the paper can be summarized as follows.
 In order to classify extensions of $\lc$, we develop theories of Jankov, subframe and canonical formulas for them.
 We then employ Jankov formulas to obtain a characterization of splittings in $\Lambda(\lc)$ and to show that this lattice has the cardinality of the continuum (Theorems \ref{Thm:splitting-ref} and \ref{Thm:continuum-of-LC-extensions}), cf.\ \cite{Bezhan2}.
-This contrasts with the case of $\Lambda(\mathsf{LC})$ which is well known to be a chain of order type $(\omega+1)^\partial$ \cite{Zakha}.
 Moreover, we show that canonical formulas provide a uniform axiomatization for all the extensions of $\lc$ (Theorem \ref{Thm:canonical-formulas-axiomatization}).
 Lastly, subframe formulas can be used to describe the fine structure of co-trees, by governing the embeddability of finite co-trees into arbitrary co-forests (Lemma \ref{dual subframe jankov lemma}).

 By combining the defining properties of subframe and Jankov formulas, we establish the main result of this paper: a characterization of locally tabular extensions of $\lc$ (Theorem \ref{Thm:locally-tabular-main}).
 More precisely, we show that an extension $L$ of $\lc$ is locally tabular iff $L$ contains at least one of the Jankov formulas associated with \textit{finite combs} (a particular class of co-trees defined in Figure \ref{Fig:finite-combs2}).
-It follows that the logic of finite combs is the greatest non-locally tabular extension of $\lc$.
+It follows that the logic of finite combs is the greatest nonlocally tabular extension of $\lc$.
 Recall that a logic is called \emph{pre-locally tabular} if it is not locally tabular, but all of its proper extensions are.
-It is a consequence of our main result that the logic of finite combs is the only pre-locally tabular extension of $\lc$ (Corollary \ref{corol lf}).
-As a consequence, we obtain that $\lc$ is not locally tabular, which contrasts with the well-known fact that $\mathsf{LC}$ is locally tabular \cite{Horn}.
+It is a consequence of our main result that the logic of finite combs is the only pre-locally tabular extension of $\lc$ (Corollary \ref{corol lf}), and that $\lc$ is not locally tabular.